 "Ensuring that physical space, furniture and technology can readily adapt to pedagogies and learning preferences creates a more active and engaging experience for learners and teachers."

-When you visit a school, you should be able to see this happening with different teachers taking different approaches to the classroom configuration they need for that particular topic or teaching aspect.
+When you visit a school, you should see teachers taking different approaches to the classroom configuration depending on the topic.
 The classrooms should look different by design!

 Some questions to ask yourself: